 What a wonderful game and what a perfect result for Liverpool.
-It was more than just a statement that the club means business - we already knew that - Brendan Rodgers’ men are now favorites to win the title.
+It was more than just a statement that they mean business - we already knew that - Brendan Rodgers’ men are now favourites to win the title.

-How appropriate it would be if Liverpool was to win the title on the year of the 25th anniversary of he tragedy that has affected this club so deeply.
+How appropriate it would be if Liverpool were to win the title on the year of the 25th anniversary of he tragedy that has affected this club so deeply.

-Once the action got underway, Liverpool matched the intensity in the stands with its performance on the pitch.
-The players were so hungry, so sharp, snapping into tackles and attacking with breathtaking speed and ambition.
+Once the action got underway, Liverpool matched the intensity in the stands with their performance on the pitch.
+They were so hungry, so sharp, snapping into tackles and attacking with breathtaking speed and ambition.

-If Liverpool finishes the job, it will be one of the great stories of the Premier League era.
-A side that finished seventh in the Premier League last season has developed into a wonderful team playing in keeping with Liverpool’s richest and best traditions.
+If Liverpool finish the job, it will be one of the great stories of the Premier League era.
+A side that finished seventh in the Premier League last season have developed into a wonderful team playing in keeping with Liverpool’s richest and best traditions.

 It took just six minutes for Raheem Sterling to open the scoring.
 The winger brilliantly kept his cool after being played in by Luis Suarez, shifting the ball on to his right foot and finishing emphatically past Joe Hart.
 The only word to describe the scenes in the Kop would be delirium.

-The Reds turned the screw and could have been four up at halftime.
+The Reds turned the screw at could have been four up at half-time.
 As it was, they went in at the break with a two goal advantage thanks to Martin Skrtel’s glancing header from Philippe Coutinho’s well taken corner.

-When City pegged it back to 2-2, it felt as though the visiting side would be the team to find the winner - and City almost did when David Silva poked just wide of an empty net at full stretch.
+When City pegged them back to 2-2, it felt as though the visitors would be the team to find the winner - and they almost did when David Silva poked just wide of an empty net at full stretch.

-But Liverpool showed the character of a champion just when the club needed it most.
+But Liverpool showed the character of champions just when they needed it most.
 Coutinho pounced on Vincent Kompany’s sliced clearance to whip a wonderful low shot into the bottom corner.